 Guide to Non-Traditional Careers in Science, Karen Young Kreeger, Taylor & Francis, 1999.

-Science education, illustration and imaging, writing/editing/publishing, informatics, tech transfer, business, law, science policy. intros, short interviews, and resource lists.
+Covers science education, illustration and imaging, writing/editing/publishing, informatics, tech transfer, business, law, science policy with introductions, short interviews, and resource lists.

 Jump Start your Career in BioScience, Chandra Louise, Peer Productions, 1998.